Derek St. Holmes: Later career

 In 2010, St. Holmes participated in a tribute album titled Mister Bolin's Late Night Revival, a compilation of 17 previously unreleased tracks written by guitar legend Tommy Bolin prior to his death in 1976.
 The CD includes other artists such as HiFi Superstar, Doogie White, Eric Martin, Troy Luccketta, Jeff Pilson, Randy Jackson, Rachel Barton, Rex Carroll, Kimberley Dahme, and The 77's.
 A percentage of the proceeds from this project will benefit the Jackson Recovery Centers.

 He toured again with Nugent from 2011 to 2014 and appeared on Nugent's 2014 album Shutup & Jam!
 Whitford/St. Holmes reunited for a 2015 tour and the follow-up CD Reunion was sold at these shows.

 Also in 2014, St. Holmes announced that Gibson would release a signature guitar in his name later in the year.
 The guitar is a white Gibson SG custom with an ebony fingerboard and three humbucker pickups.
 The guitar is fitted with a vibrola.

 St. Holmes performed at the 2015 Dick Wagner Memorial "Remember the Child" benefit concert in Detroit, and he co-headlined the same event in 2016 with Brad Whitford and The Frost.

-In 2017, St. Holmes surprised and delighted fans by joining an REO Speedwagon performance for an impromptu rendition of Stranglehold during the annual NAHA(Native American Heritage Assoc) benefit Rock Legends Cruise.
+In 2017, St. Holmes surprised fans by joining an REO Speedwagon performance for an impromptu rendition of "Stranglehold" during the annual NAHA (Native American Heritage Assoc) benefit Rock Legends Cruise.

 St. Holmes is known for playing a variety of guitars throughout his career, including Fender Stratocasters, Gibson Les Pauls, PRS Guitars, and various Gibson hollow-bodies.